ileka2468/Blueroomies/Documentation/Project/api_endpoints_plan.md

 ### **3.1.
 Preferences Retrieval and Update**

 - **GET** `/api/preferences/me`
-  - **Description**: Retrieve the roommate preferences for the currently authenticated user.
+  - **Description**: Retrieve the roommate preferences for the currently authed user.

 - **PUT** `/api/preferences/me`
-  - **Description**: Update the roommate preferences for the currently authenticated user.
+  - **Description**: Update the roommate preferences for the currently authed user.

 ---